Dragster (car): Rear engine

 In April 1970, Mark Williams' car, built for Mike Dollins and Dan Widner (at a cost of only US$2,111.16), first appeared; its 235 in wheelbase was significantly longer than the 180 in usual for fuellers at the time.
 The car ran well, but required new driving techniques; Dollins and Widner lacked the money to continue racing it, and it was sold to a Colorado team, which switched to a 354 cid hemi (rather than the usual 392 cid.

-Others rear-engined cars included ones built by Art Malone (before working with Garlits on his), the National Speed Products Research carbuilt by Frank Huszar (Race Car Specialties) on a stunning 254 in wheelbase; driven by Chuck Tanko, it was overweight, at 1375 lb, and could only achieve 7.20s at 210 mph, never running in competition.
+Others rear-engined cars included ones built by Art Malone (before working with Garlits on his), the National Speed Products Research car built by Frank Huszar (Race Car Specialties) on a stunning 254 in wheelbase; driven by Chuck Tanko, it was overweight, at 1375 lb, and could only achieve 7.20s at 210 mph, never running in competition.

 On March 8, 1970, at Lions Drag Strip, Garlits was driving Swamp Rat XIII, also called the Wynnscharger, a slingshot rail, when the vehicle suffered a catastrophic failure, and the car broke in half in front of the cockpit.

 Garlits returned to Pomona with a brand new mid-engined car, Swamp Rat XIV, in 1971.
 At first, the rodding magazines considered the disadvantages of the new design "obvious".
 Swamp Rat XIV turned in a pass of 6.80 right off the trailer, and was so successful during 1971, Garlits won two of his next three Top Fuel Eliminator titles (the Winternats and Bakersfield), and was runner-up at Lions, all in the new car.

 Rear engine dragsters have since become the standard dragster design.